xunilrj/BloomFilters/README.md

-# CascadeBloomFilter
+# Introduction
-Cascade Bloom Filter implementation in c#.
+Bloom Filters implementation in c#.
 Based on these papers:

 Space/Time Trade-offs in Hash Coding with Allowable Errors